-The expression “rainy day fund” describes savings that help you get through bad weather, financially speaking.
+The meaning of a “rainy day fund” is savings that help you get through bad weather, financially speaking.
 The bad weather could mean a medical expense that your insurance doesn’t cover, a car repair, or any number of other “uh-oh” moments.

 Many people aren’t prepared to cover this kind of surprise expenditure, even if it’s just $100 or so.
 Perhaps they are living paycheck to paycheck; are focused on paying down debt; or are saving for a big goal such as a down payment on a house.
 Having funds set aside can keep little financial storms from wreaking havoc with your monthly budget and longer-term money aspirations.